joeroe/era/README.md

 **era** is an R package that provides a consistent vector representation of years with an associated calendar era or time scale.
-It includes built-in definitions of several time scales commonly used in archaeology, geology, and other paleosciences (e.g. Common Era, Before Present, SI-prefixed *annus*) as well as support for arbitrary user-defined eras.
-Functions for type-stable arithmetic with years and conversions between eras are also provided.
+It includes built-in definitions of many contemporary and historic calendars; time scales commonly used in archaeology, astronomy, geology, and other palaeosciences (e.g. Before Present, SI-prefixed *annus*); and support for arbitrary user-defined eras.
+Functions for converting between eras and for type-stable arithmetic with years are also provided.

 ## Installation